releafgroup/releaf-telegram-bot/README.md

 4. Create a copy of `env/.env.sample` as `env/.env` and change variables to appropriate values
 5. Run `npm start` to startup the server

+## Interacting with the Bot
+1. You need to have a telegram account
+2. Sign in to telegram messenger
+3. Search for `@theReleafBot`
+4. Interact with the bot :)

 ## Contributing

 1. Clone the repo from https://github.com/releafgroup/releaf-telegram-bot